nicosalm/salm.dev/src/writing/command-line-productivity/index.md

 ### Neovim

 Vim's extensibility takes it to the next level.
-Enter: Neovim.
-Taken from the [Neovim Charter](https://neovim.io/charter/):

-> Neovim is a refactor, and sometimes redactor, in the tradition of Vim.
+Enter Neovim.
+From the [Neovim Charter](https://neovim.io/charter/): "Neovim is a refactor, and sometimes redactor, in the tradition of Vim.
 It is not a rewrite but a continuation and extension of Vim.
 Many clones and derivatives exist, some very clever—but none are Vim.
-Neovim is built for users who want the good parts of Vim, and more.
+Neovim is built for users who want the good parts of Vim, and more."

 Neovim's component-like plugin structure allows me to drop in and take out functionality easily.
 I can bring in an [LSP](https://github.com/neovim/nvim-lspconfig), [completions](https://github.com/hrsh7th/nvim-cmp), [snippets](https://github.com/L3MON4D3/LuaSnip), [git](https://github.com/tpope/vim-fugitive), and [testing](https://github.com/nvim-neotest/neotest) infrastructure.
 I can get new things too: [Treesitter](https://github.com/nvim-treesitter), [Telescope](https://github.com/nvim-telescope/telescope.nvim) FZF (fuzzy finding), Scoped grep string searches, and [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2) anchor points to jump around.